donneger/data_analysis_assessment/README.md

-# data_analysis_assessment
+# Fundamentals of Data Analysis Winter 21/22
-Repository for Fundamentals of Data Analysis Assessment Winter 21/22
+## Repository for Fundamentals of Data Analysis Assessment Winter 21/22